tariq-abdulghani/annotation-driven-dynamic-forms/README.md

    class attributes
 2. take most used defaults into considerations we can't create something that abstracts every thing, but we can make some things that really fits in the common problems and repeated tasks
-3. the ability to creates form fast, simple forms' ex: forms that search forms that perform crud operations is a perfect example
+3. the ability to create forms fast _forms that search forms that perform crud operations_ is a perfect example
 4. intuitive API I think creating something great means we can use it easily and really understand it without many efforts
 5. composable forms you can nest forms to any level to make form creation easily